Do you know these 5 facts about Urinary Tract Infections in the elderly? The National Center for Biotechnology Information reports that...

 - Narrow spectrum antibiotics are generally preferable to broad spectrum agents.

-Urinary tract infections present a significant problem in both hospital medicine and general practice.
+Urinary tract infections and kidney infections present a significant problem in both hospital medicine and general practice.
 The burden of infection is high and there are many challenges in diagnosis and management.
 Several studies have identified the need for better education on asymptomatic bacteriuria and presentation of UTI in the elderly population.
 Symptomatic infections are often difficult to diagnose in older populations where there are high levels of cognitive impairment and communication difficulties, such as amongst residents of institutional care.

 The strategy of observing patients for possible symptoms BEFORE initiating antibiotics has been advocated, although recognizing it may not be practical in a primary care setting.
 Reducing inappropriate prescribing of antibiotics for asymptomatic bacteriuria is likely to reduce antimicrobial resistance.